DannyBoyNYC/5-D3-bar-chart/readme.md

   .attr("height", dimensions.height);
 ```

-Bounds are a `<g>` element that will contain our main chart bits and be shifted to respect our top and left margins:
+Bounds are a `<g>` element that will contain our main chart pieces and be shifted to respect our top and left margins:

 ```js
 const bounds = wrapper